Skip to main content

 Run your project.
 Check that:

-• The evidence is outlined when camera points to them.
+• The evidence is outlined when the camera points to it.

-At this stage, the only thing left to do is to combine every key components to finish our game.
+At this stage, the only thing left to do is to combine all the key components to finish our game.

 Add Sound Effect

-Add in the right sound effect can make the camera in our VR game feels a lot more lively.
+Adding the right sound effect can make the camera in our VR game feel a lot more lively.

-1. Select Train in the scene and open its Behavior tab.
-Switch to CollisionCheck Behavior Group and implement the logic shown in picture below.
+1. Select Train in the scene and open its Behaviour tab.
+Switch to CollisionCheck Behaviour Group and implement the logic shown in the picture below.

 note